AriFordsham/GHCWiki/dependent-haskell/phase1.md

 - Use `pushRefl` when splitting a coercion.
 Unless we're guaranteed that the input is non-Refl.
 And then ASSERT.

+- Document the new weird type equality (which ignores casts)

 ## Questions

 1. What to do about bad GADT return types